 As always, the truth is the most important thing.
-So long as you advise your attorney of your true state of affairs in your finances, we can best inform you on how to proceed.
+So long as you advise your attorney of your true state of affairs in your finances, we can best inform you of how to proceed.
 If you are going to wipe out a creditor, it might be appropriate to close out any bank accounts with that creditor.
-Bankruptcy wipes out all of your debts except for fines, support and alimony, taxes and student loans.
-However, some debts are based on fraud, false financial statements, embezzlement’s, D.U.I. claims, malicious injury or damages and credit abuse are not dis-chargeable.
+Bankruptcy wipes out all of your debts except for fines, support and alimony, taxes, and student loans.
+However, some debts are based on fraud, false financial statements, embezzlement, D.U.I. claims, malicious injury or damages, and credit abuse are not dis-chargeable.

 Chapter 13 is probably my favorite type of bankruptcy.
 It is an adjustment of debt for individuals with a regular income and Chapter 13 is designed to restructure some of your debts and wipe out or minimize others.
 We would submit a plan of payments to pay debts either in full or in part using your future income.
-This is especially an effective weapon for foreclosures, tax problems or issues that could become a problem in Chapter 7.
+This is especially an effective weapon for foreclosures, tax problems, or issues that could become a problem in Chapter 7 for Orlando, Florida residents.